mavenlink/design-system/src/components/tag/tag.md

 ### Functional API usage

 The `onClear` prop is used to register a handler for interaction with the tag's `clear` action being used by pointer, keyboard, or accessibility feature.
-The `event.nativeEvent` structure is provided to this callback, which may be either a `MouseEvent` or `KeyboardEvent`.

 ```